jayZOU/smart-predictor/README.md

 By understanding these conceptions, we could talk about how does it works.

 ## Separator
 We use `[1, 2, 'a1c', 'a2c']` as an example.
 Once we got an array like this, the first thing we need to do is to analyze its items, wheather an item is a string, a number, or anything else.
-Informates them and separates them into a new array.
+Then wo could informates them and separates them into a new array.

 For example, item `1` could be informated as ↓
 ```javascript